Fractal closures of geodesic planes in Hitchin manifolds: Introduction

 \subsubsection{4.
 Fractal geodesic closures away from the bulging locus}

-Finally, we construct geodesics in closed hyperbolic surfaces whose closures have Hausdorff dimension arbitrarily close to $1$, but remain bounded away from the bulging locus.
-This construction uses Sullivan's ergodicity theorem for the Bowen-Margulis-Sullivan measure on convex cocompact surfaces \cite{Su}.
-Combining this with the existence of Zariski dense Hitchin subgroups $\Ga$ contained in $\SL_3(\Z)$ due to Long-Thistlethwaite \cite{LT}, and applying the above procedure to $S=\Ga_0\ba \bH^2$, we obtain a Hitchin subgroup inside $\SL_3(\Z)$ required in Theorem \ref{ma}.
+Finally, we construct \emph{admissible} geodesics in closed hyperbolic surfaces whose closures have Hausdorff dimension arbitrarily close to $1$, while remaining uniformly separated from the bulging locus.
+This construction uses Sullivan’s ergodicity theorem for the Bowen–Margulis–Sullivan measure on convex cocompact surfaces~\cite{Su}.

+Combining this with the existence of Zariski-dense Hitchin subgroups $\Gamma < \SL_3(\mathbb Z)$ due to Long–Thistlethwaite~\cite{LT}, and applying the above deformation procedure, produces the arithmetic examples required in Theorem~\ref{ma}.

 {\bf Acknowledgment} We would like to thank Federico Rodriguez Hertz for helpful conversations on geodesic closures on hyperbolic surfaces.
 We would also like to thank Dongryul Kim for useful comments on the preliminary version of this paper.
 S.D. thanks MPI MiS in Leipzig, where part of this work was completed.